The market does the work for you

 Out-of-season produce costs three to five times its peak.
 Buying in season is the closest thing to a discount you'll find without a coupon.
 Add the market over the supermarket and you're another twenty percent ahead.

-The math gets so good that I sometimes wonder if everyone else knows about it and is just being polite by not telling.
+The maths gets so good that I sometimes wonder if everyone else knows about it and is just being polite by not telling.

 The best meal of the week is almost always something that was cheap this morning.
 The vegetables can sense it.
 They cooperate.
 They taste like they want to be there.
 That's the only secret, and the market hands it to you for free, every Saturday, if you have the dignity to put down the recipe and accept what's offered."